ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-http-ngpu-onnx/readme.md

    ><span>[!NOTE]</span>
    >Jupyter notebooks (`.ipynb`) may take several seconds to render in VSCode.
 2. Create the required [Azure services](../../../common/create_azure_services.ipynb).
 3. You will need a development PC and also an IoT Edge device to run LVA containers.
-   * If you have a physical IoT Edge device, you can proceed to [set up your IoT Edge device](../../../common/setup_iotedge_device.md).
-   * If you don't have a physical IoT Edge device, you can create an [Azure virtual machine](../../../common/create_azure_vm.ipynb).
+If you don't have a physical IoT Edge device, you can create an [Azure virtual machine](../../../common/create_azure_vm.ipynb).

     > <span style="color:red; font-weight:bold"> [!IMPORTANT] </span>
     > If you want to run the following sections, you must create a GPU accelerated VM such as the Standard_NC6 VM, which has an NVidia GPU.